Our Beginner's Guide to Web Scraping

 Automatic web scraping can be simple but also complex at the same time.
 But once you understand and get the hang of it, it’ll become a lot easier to understand.
-Just like anything in life, you need practice to make it perfect.
+Just like anything in life, you need practice making it perfect.
 At first, you’re not going to understand it but the more you do it, the more you’ll get the hang of it.

 Then the scraper will either extract all the data on the page or specific data selected by the user before the project is run.

 Ideally, you want to go through the process of selecting which data you want to collect from the page.
 This can be texts, images, prices, ratings, ASIN, addresses, URLs etc.